Skip to the main content

 • Services are reasonable and necessary for diagnosing or treating a patient’s qualifying condition and of reasonable duration and quantity

-• SNFs must understand benefit periods because sometimes they must submit claims even when they don’t expect payment.
-This ensures proper benefit period tracking in the Common Working File (CWF).
-The Special Billing Situations section has more information
+SNFs need to understand benefit periods because sometimes they must submit claims even when they don’t expect payment.
+This ensures proper tracking in the Common Working File (CWF), which Medicare Administrative Contractors (MACs) use to verify SNF benefit periods and patient information.

 This figure describes the relationships between coverage, skilled care, the benefit period, and type of claim, if any, to submit to us: